different-ai/embedbase-ava/README.md

 <br />
 <p align="center">

-  <h1 align="center"><a href="https://embedbase.xyz">Embedbase</a> Ava</h1>
+  <h1 align="center">Obsidian.md + <a href="https://github.com/different-ai/embedbase">Embedbase</a> =  Ava</h1>

   <p align="center">
-    <a href="https://app.anotherai.co">Connect your Obsidian notes</a>
+    <a href="https://github.com/louis030195/obsidian-ava">Connect your Obsidian notes</a>
     ·
-    <a href="https://github.com/supabase/realtime/issues/new?assignees=&labels=enhancement">Request Feature</a>
+    <a href="https://github.com/different-ai/embedbase-ava/issues/new?assignees=&labels=enhancement">Request Feature</a>
     ·
-    <a href="https://github.com/supabase/realtime/issues/new?assignees=&labels=bug">Report Bug</a>
+    <a href="https://github.com/different-ai/embedbase-ava/issues/new?assignees=&labels=bug">Report Bug</a>
     <br />
   </p>
 </p>

 The codebase is under heavy development and the documentation is constantly evolving.
 Give it a try and let us know what you think by creating an issue.
-Watch [releases](https://github.com/supabase/realtime/releases) of this repo to get notified of updates.
+Watch [releases](https://github.com/different-ai/embedbase-ava/releases) of this repo to get notified of updates.
 And give us a star if you like it!

 ## Development